Part 213 - SIMPLIFIED ACQUISITION PROCEDURES

 (A) Is made outside the United States for use outside the United States; and

-(B) Is for a commercial item; but
+(B) Is for a commercial product or commercial service; but

 (C) Is not for work to be performed by employees recruited within the United States;